Are Your Security Cameras Legal in Colorado

-Fortunately, Colorado video recording laws are fairly lax.
+Fortunately, Colorado laws regarding security cameras are fairly lax.
 You should be able to install the cameras you want without breaking them.
 There are only a few instances where you might run into problems.
-As always when you have legal questions, though, the best way to protect yourself is to speak with a lawyer before you take any action.
+As always when you have legal questions about home security camera laws in Colorado, though, the best way to protect yourself is to speak with a lawyer before you take any action.

 Frequently Asked Questions

-If your outdoor cameras are aiming toward the interior of your neighbor’s home, you could run into trouble in Colorado.
+If your outdoor cameras are aiming toward the interior of your neighbor’s home, you could run into trouble with Colorado laws regarding security cameras.
 The law tends to treat the insides of private residences as places where people can reasonably expect privacy from their neighbors.
 As long as someone is in their home (and not in public), and you do not have their consent, you cannot videotape them.

 When it comes to the back yard, you can aim your cameras at your property here, too.
 If they also capture part of the neighbor’s yard that is easily viewable over a fence or something, that is acceptable.
 If your neighbor has privacy measures, like high fences or dense trees, in place, you should not use your cameras to penetrate through or over these physical barriers.

-Cameras in your home are generally legal, as long as they do not record a person’s private parts without that person’s consent in situations where that person has a reasonable expectation of privacy.
+Security cameras in Denver homes are generally legal, as long as they do not record a person’s private parts without that person’s consent in situations where that person has a reasonable expectation of privacy.
 This means that you probably shouldn’t put cameras in your bathrooms and, if you send someone into a room to change, you should turn off any cameras that are inside.